 Note that it's also possible to restrict the motors considered using search criteria in the request (see the Search API above).
 In that case, metadata relevent to only the motors that match those search criteria will be returned.
 For example:

 Will return the same five lists, but with fewer individual values in each.
-I.e., there are only three manufacturers that make C motors: Apogee, Estes and Quest.
+I.e., there are only a few manufacturers that make C motors still in regular production.

 Let's put it all together with an example program to get you started.
 I have written a simple driver that allows you to query motors in various ways and automatically downloads the matching data.
 This provides an example of using both APIs as well as showing the XML data being sent and received.
 Download the source code at ThrustCurveAPI.java.

 For simplicitly, the example is all in a single Java source file.
 Most of the main function is boilerplate, but the sections at the bottom show the key steps:

 Formatting the search request is straight-forward; the main function collects command-line arguments that allow specification of the various search criteria, which are then packaged as a XML document (see search-request.xsd for details).

 To run the example, you must have the Java 1.5 SDK (J2SE) or later.
 You can download the current Java compiler and tools from the Sun Java site.
 (Note that the JRE, which is pre-installed on many systems, is sufficient to run Java programs, but not to compile Java source code.)